daviddalpiaz/bsl/nonparametric-regression.md

 This process, fitting a number of models with different values of the *tuning parameter*, in this case $k$, and then finding the "best" tuning parameter value based on performance on the validation data is called **tuning**.
 In practice, we would likely consider more values of $k$, but this should illustrate the point.

-In the next chapters, we will discuss the details of model flexibility and model tuning, and how these concepts are tied together.
+In the next chapter, we will discuss the details of model flexibility and model tuning, and how these concepts are tied together.
 However, even though we will present some theory behind this relationship, in practice, **you must tune and validate your models**.
 There is no theory that will inform you ahead of tuning and validation which model will be the best.
-By teaching you *how* to fit KNN models in R and how to calculate validation RMSE, you already have all the tools you need to find a good model.
+By teaching you *how* to fit KNN models in R and how to calculate validation RMSE, you already have all a set of tools you can use to find a good model.

 Let's turn to decision trees which we will fit with the `rpart()` function from the `rpart` package.
 Use `?rpart` and `?rpart.control` for documentation and details.
 In particular, `?rpart.control` will detail the many tuning parameters of this implementation of decision tree models in R.